Commercial property: Commercial property transaction process (deal management)

 Once a PSA is executed, the buyer is commonly required to submit an escrow deposit, which may be refundable under certain conditions, to a title company office or held by a brokerage in escrow.
 The transaction moves to the due diligence phase, where the buyer makes a more detailed assessment of the property.
 Purchase and sale agreements will generally include clauses which require the seller to disclose certain information for buyer's review to determine if the terms of the agreement are still acceptable.
 The buyer may have the right to terminate the transaction and/or renegotiate the terms, often referred to as "contingencies".
 Many purchase agreements are contingent on the buyer's ability to obtain mortgage financing and buyer's satisfactory review of specific due diligence items.
 Common due diligence items include property financial statements, rent rolls, vendor contracts, zoning and legal uses, physical and environmental condition, traffic patterns and other relevant information to the buyer's purchase decision specified in the PSA.
 In competitive real estate markets, buyers may waive contingencies in order to make an offer more appealing to a buyer.
 The PSA will usually require the seller to provide due diligence information to the seller in a timely manner and limit the buyer's time to terminate the deal based on its due diligence review findings.
 If the buyer terminates the transaction within the due diligence timeframe, the escrow deposit is commonly returned to the buyer.
 If the buyer has not terminated the agreement pursuant to the PSA contingencies, the escrow deposit becomes non-refundable and failure to complete the purchase will result in the escrow deposit funds to be transferred to the seller as a fee for failure to close.
 The parties will proceed to close the transaction in which funds and title are exchanged.

 When a deal closes, post-closing processes may begin, including notifying tenants of an ownership change, transferring vendor relationships, and handing over relevant information to the asset management team.

+Empty commercial property

+In April 2009, the UK government established a form of non-commercial leasing for empty commercial properties known as a "meanwhile lease", also referred to as a "meanwhile use lease" (MUL), which aims "to encourage the temporary occupation of empty town centre retail premises by non-commercial occupiers".
+A set of template leases was made available to enable property owners and tenants to agree a form of lease for temporary occupation.
+Rents are not charged, or they are low, so that charities, voluntary organisations, learning providers and local artists can occupy the property.
+No security of tenure is provided so the property can easily be returned to commercial use when the opportunity arises.
+Loan covenants and debt overhang can contribute to rental vacancy rates.